AnGherase/Blog/readme.md

 4. Search page-where the user would be presented with a title showing how many search items have been found of whatever query was inputted into the search field.
 Then the user would be given the option to search for another item.
 If no results had been found then the user would be informed of that.
 5. Error 404 page-if at any time the user had inputted a value in the URL that has not been found, a 404 page will be presented and it will show the user a message that they got lost and will have a button which will lead them to the home page.

-### Database
-The database used for this project was SQLite database called MongoDB as required.
-The data used are: ObjectID, String, Int32.
-A database was created called 'myProducts' which contains a collection called products which is where each piece of data for each product is stored.
-The data structure is as follows:
 ### Technologies used
 I used the following languages, frameworks, libraries to construct this project:
 •	HTML5-used for structuring and presenting the content (main navigation menu which will handle the clothing dropdowns)